Ask the Experts: Tips for Winter Shrub Covers and Protection

 Our garden expert talks about how to protect shrubs from heavy snow and cold weather in winter, including how to use winter shrub covers.

-Question: Which shrubs should I cover for winter, and what’s the best way to protect them? —Robin Evans of Export, Pennsylvania
+Question: Which shrubs should I protect for winter, and what’s the best way to use winter shrub covers? —Robin Evans of Export, Pennsylvania

-One other possibility: Repurpose a Christmas tree.
+Give tender plants extra TLC.
+After the ground freezes, apply winter mulch to grafted hybrid tea roses, borderline hardy plants—or anything that may need a little help through the winter—by piling on evergreen boughs, weedfree straw or marsh hay.
+After the holidays, discarded Christmas trees also provide welcome shelter for birds and create windbreaks for broadleaf evergreens.
 Place the discarded tree so that it blocks the wind from sensitive plants.
-You may find that birds enjoy the added winter shelter, too!
 Further reduce winter damage to shrubs by keeping them healthy throughout the growing season.
-And lastly, water your shrubs thoroughly before the ground freezes.
+And water your shrubs thoroughly before the ground freezes.

 (Read more: 9 small evergreens shrubs to grow)